 A highway is defined as a major and significant, well-constructed road that is capable of carrying reasonably heavy to extremely heavy traffic.
 Highways are roadways that have a higher speed limit than other roads.
 They are broader and usually have multiple lanes for traffic.
 But highways can also be two-lane roads with wider shoulders.

-King’s Highway was built from 1650 to 1735 decades before the United States became a country, making it the oldest road in America.
+Kings Highway, also known as The King's Highway or the King's Road, was built from 1650 to 1735 decades before the United States became a country.
+The historic highway is the oldest road in America.
 The Texas Department of Transportation notes Kings Highway as the oldest highway in the United States.
-The Village Museum at McClellanville, South Carolina recognizes Kings Highway as America's oldest road.
+The Free Library defines it as the oldest road in continuous use in America.

 * DISCLAIMER: This website contains affiliate links.
 If you make purchase after clicking a link, we may receive a commission at no cost to you.